 - cross-disciplinary programme with input from industry

 - meets accreditation requirements for the Institute of Chemical Engineers

 - develop sought-after understanding of sustainable approaches and practices

 - open to full-time students wanting to take up careers in industry, also industrial staff seeking continuing professional development

 What you'll study

-The MSc requires you to take eight taught modules.
+The MSc requires you to take a range of classes from subject areas in chemical & process engineering, sustainability/environmental engineering and multidisciplinary skills.
 You'll take four in chemical & process engineering, two in sustainability/environmental and two in multidisciplinary skills.

 You’ll work with a group of students from different pathways of the Sustainable Engineering programme.
 You’ll produce sustainable solutions to real-life industry problems.
 This project will include site visits, field trips and progress reports to industry partners.